joneavila/DRAL/DRAL-corpus/README.md

 # DRAL-corpus

-See the workflow diagram at the bottom of this page.

 ## Create a DRAL release from raw data

-A DRAL release is made from conversation audios and their markup and metadata.
-See the documentation in `make_release.py` for more details, as well as its help message: `make_release.py --help`
+A DRAL release is created from conversation audios and their markup and metadata.
+See the post-processing script's help message as well as its documentation: `make_release.py --help`

-Optional: Run `print_stats.py`.

-For DRAL 8.0: Run `add_partition_metadata_release_8.py`
+After creating a release, optionally run (print stats script)

 Archive the output for sharing.
 For example: